dfederlein/vagrant-tower/README.md

 #### Ansible Hosts File ####

 The demo provides an Ansible hosts file under roles/tower/files/hosts which should look like the below snippet.
-If you need to change the IPs for any reason you must edit this file so that the demo will function properly.
+If you need to change the IPs you must edit the netvars/net.yml file to reflect the subnet and IP addresses available on your network, as well as the gateway/dns services you wish.

 ```
 [Tower]